 Over to you

 We hope that you have learned the best foods and the worst foods for you to eat with your newly diagnosed Pre-Diabetes, or Type 2 Diabetes.
-Remember that when we have diabetes, we must make some healthy lifestyle changes.
+Remember that when we have diabetes, we must make some healthy lifestyle changes even though it might be hard.
 Eating healthier is part of it, as is getting regular physical activity, and taking medications for your diabetes if your doctor prescribes it.
 Let us know if this list helped you to figure out what to keep in your pantry, and what to leave on the store shelf.
 If you feel that we left anything out, you can comment about that too, in the comment box below.